 An area known for being sacred, where the Umbrian saints spent hours in prayer and reflection.
 Let yourself be transported by the green expanse of trees and follow the paths which are perfect for hiking: we will guide you from Spoleto to Monteluco along "la corta", a picturesque path which crosses the woodlands of the Spoleto area.

-The walk lasts for about an hour, so put on a pair of comfortable shoes and head towards the Fortilizio dei Mulini where the CAI n.1 begins.
-The road will take you up along the steep north-west side, across a holm oak wood of great scientific, historic and naturalistic importance, to the extent that the even the Lex Spoletina, a stone slab with inscriptions contained strict laws to protect the area.
+The walk takes about an hour, so put on comfortable shoes and head towards the Fortilizio dei Mulini where the CAI trail n.1 begins.
+The road will take you up along the steep north-west side, across a holm oak wood of great scientific, historic and naturalistic importance, so much so that even the Lex Spoletina, a stone slab with inscriptions, contained strict laws to protect the area.
 The name itself ("lucus" in latin means "sacred wood") shows the illustrious reputation that the Monteluco area has had in history.

 If you are a fan of bird watching, walking along "la corta" you might be lucky enough to spot a green woodpecker, great spotted woodpecker, treecreeper or a red-breasted nuthatch.

-Having passed the hermitages, cross the county road (strada provinciale) to re-join the path that will take you to the mountain's summit: you will find yourself skirting around the Convent of San Francesco, founded, according to tradition, by Assisi's most famous saint, in 1218.
+Having passed the hermitages, cross the county road (strada provinciale) to re-join the path that will take you to the mountain's summit: you will find yourself skirting around the Convent of San Francesco, founded in 1218, according to tradition, by Assisi's most famous saint.
 Near the convent you'll catch a glimpse of the stone wall which encloses the Bosco Sacro: entering the woods you'll find a copy of the Lex Spoletina the original is kept in the Museo Archeologico Nazionale di Spoleto.
-Relax in the serenity of the wood until you reach Belvedere; here there are some hermitages whose names recall the saints who probably stopped there in prayer.
+Relax in the serenity of the wood until you reach the Belvedere, where there are some hermitages whose names recall the saints who probably stopped there in prayer.